 Ways to Prevent Frequent Heartburn

-Frequent heartburn management can be divided into two categories: prevention and treatment.
-There are numerous lifestyle changes and habits you can implement to manage your frequent heartburn over time, and those changes can include:
+Managing heartburn encompasses both prevention and treatment.
+There are numerous lifestyle changes and habits you can implement to manage your heartburn over time, which can include:

 - Avoiding going to bed with a full stomach.
-Try to eat meals at least three to four hours before you lie down to allow ample time for digestion.
+Try to eat meals at least three to five hours before you lie down to allow ample time for digestion.5

-- Eating healthy portions.
-Cutting down on the size of your portions can lower your risk of getting heartburn.
+- Eating smaller portions.
+Cutting down on the size of your meals during the day can lower your risk of getting heartburn.5

 - Eating slowly.
 Eating too quickly can put you at risk for experiencing heartburn.5

 - Maintaining a healthy weight.
-People who are overweight may be at higher risk for experiencing heartburn.4
+People who are overweight may be at higher risk for experiencing heartburn.3

 - Wearing loose, comfortable clothing.
-Tight clothing and belts can sometimes cause heartburn by impeding your digestion.
+Tight clothing and belts can sometimes cause heartburn by exerting abdominal pressure.5

-- Quitting or avoiding cigarettes.6 Nicotine can relax your lower esophageal valve over time, causing heartburn.5
+- Quitting or avoiding cigarettes.6 Nicotine can weaken your lower esophageal sphincter over time and cause heartburn by allowing stomach acid to flow backward into the esophagus.6

-Certain medications and supplements can also cause heartburn by irritating the lining of your esophagus.
-Always read product labels and talk to your doctor before taking any new medications if you’re experiencing frequent heartburn.7
+Certain medications and supplements can also cause heartburn by irritating the lining of your esophagus.7 Always read product labels and talk to your doctor before taking any new medications if you’re experiencing frequent heartburn.

 If you follow the recommendations above and still experience frequent heartburn, treatment may be required.
-Most often, frequent heartburn is treated by medicine, like Nexium 24HR.8 Nexium 24HR is a PPI that stops acid before it starts.
+Most often, frequent heartburn is treated by medicine like proton pump inhibitors (PPI).8 Nexium 24HR is a PPI that stops acid before it starts.
 Just one pill a day for 14 days gives you 24-hour protection.* Explore Nexium 24HR products now.

-*It's possible while taking Nexium 24HR.
-Use as directed for 14 days to treat frequent heartburn.
+* Use as directed for 14 days to treat frequent heartburn.
 Do not take for more than 14 days or more often than every 4 months unless directed by a doctor.
-Not for immediate relief
+Not for immediate relief.